simonprickett/simonprickett.github.io/_posts/2023-08-10-carbon-intensity-display-with-raspberry-pi-pico-and-pimoroni-gfx-pack.md

 As we can't have fractional pixel widths, we round the values off.

-Sorting the bars by descending order of width can then be done by creating a list of tuples where the first value is the bar width and the second the fuel type then calling the built-in [`sorted`](https://docs.python.org/3/library/functions.html#sorted) function on it:
+Sorting the bars by descending order of width can then be done by creating a list of tuples where the first value is the bar width and the second the energy source then calling the built-in [`sorted`](https://docs.python.org/3/library/functions.html#sorted) function on it:

 ```python
 sorted_generators = sorted([